-CALGARY, ALBERTA--(Marketwire - Oct.
-10, 2012) - The Honourable Diane Finley, Minister of Human Resources and Skills Development, today announced that the Harper Government is helping 1 600 Canadians with disabilities get jobs.
+TORONTO, ONTARIO--(Marketwire - Oct.
+10, 2012) - Dr. Kellie Leitch, Parliamentary Secretary to the Honourable Diane Finley, Minister of Human Resources and Skills Development and to Canada's Labour Minister, today announced that the Harper Government is helping up to 1,600 Canadians with disabilities get jobs.

 Through the Opportunities Fund, the Harper Government is making an investment in Canadians with disabilities.
 The new investment is designed to provide work experience to Canadians with disabilities that will lead to ongoing employment in small or medium-sized enterprises across Canada.
 Some of the projects will increase employer awareness of the valuable contribution people with disabilities can make to their businesses and the Canadian economy.

-"Through discussions with employers from across the country, it is clear that skills shortages are top of mind," said Minister Finley.
-"In order to support Canada's continued economic growth, we must ensure that everyone who wants to work has the opportunity to do so, including under-represented groups such as people with disabilities."
+"To support Canada's continued economic growth, we must ensure that everyone who wants to work has the opportunity-including under-represented groups such as people with disabilities," said Dr. Leitch.

 The Harper Government will partner with eligible organizations such as businesses, not-for-profit organizations, Crown corporations and educational institutions to develop and manage large-scale national projects.
 Organizations have until November 16, 2012 to apply.
 Information is available at www.servicecanada.gc.ca.